michaelwknott/michaelwknott.github.io/content/esd-project-07.md

             self.workout_repository = workout_repository
             self.fitness_profile_repository = fitness_profile_repository

-To get the required workout I created a `get_workout` method that calls the `workout_repository` `get` method to return a single `Workout` entity.
-The `Workout` object contains the training variables which will be used along each athlete's `FitnessProfile` to calculate individual work and rest interval distances.
+To address step 1 I created the `get_workout_names` method to return a list of workout names.
+These names will be displayed to the user for selection of a single workout.
+For step 2, the selected workout name is passed to the `get_selected_workout` method to return a single `Workout` entity.
+The `Workout` object contains the training variables which are used along each athlete's `FitnessProfile` to calculate individual work and rest interval distances.
 The calculations multiply an athlete's Maximum Aerobic Speed (MAS) in meters per second by the work or rest interval time in seconds.
 As the `Workout` object contains work and rest interval times in minutes I also created a helper function to convert minutes to seconds.

     :::python
     class WorkoutService: